ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 Cloud adoption means that we take care of scaling, resource provisioning, and infrastructure when managing our workloads.
-However, the previous Jupyter Notebook ecosystem, as much as it is a staple in the data scientist toolbox, isn't meant for these changes.
+However, the previous Jupyter Notebook ecosystem, as much as it is a staple in the data scientist toolbox, isn't meant for these changes:

 <!-- insert axis here with Jupyter notebooks -->

 ![](/assets/png/jupyter2020/axis_with_jupyter.png){:width="480px"}
+**Figure**: The Notebooks we know only cover a small domain of the data science ecosystem
-"We now need to support all four facets of data science" {: style="text-align: center;"}
+{: style="text-align: center;"}

 As I've said, the Jupyter Notebook we've come to know isn't meant for these changes.